-When you/your child is approved for Medicaid, you will get a Your Texas Benefits Medicaid card.
+When you are approved for Medicaid, you will get a Your Texas Benefits Medicaid card.
 This card will be your everyday Medicaid ID card.
 You should carry and protect it just like your driver's license or a credit card.
 The card has a magnetic strip that holds your Medicaid ID number.
-Your doctor can use the card to find out if you/your child have Medicaid benefits when you go for a visit.
+Your doctor can use the card to find out if you have Medicaid benefits when you go for a visit.